 17. Selime Monastery

-Selime Monastery is located very close to Ihlara Valley.
-The monastery, which hosts 300,000 visitors a year, also served as a religious school in the Middle Ages.
 The monastery, which carries the traces of early Christianity, has many chapels carved into the rocks as well as a cathedral.
 According to some historical records, the first loud Christian rite was held here.

 18. Guray Ceramic Museum

-Guray Ceramic Museum, the first and only underground ceramic museum in the world, introduces the cultural heritage of the region to its visitors.
 Tourists who come to the museum experience all the stages of pottery manufacturing and experience making pottery themselves.
-Guray Ceramic is the largest manufacturing and sales workshop in Cappadocia region of Turkey.
+Guray Ceramic is the largest manufacturing and sales workshop in Cappadocia.

-Cappadocia Hot Air Balloon Ride
+19. Cappadocia Hot Air Balloons

-Cappadocia Hot Air Balloon ride is among the must-do things for adventurous travelers in Cappadocia.
+Cappadocia Hot Air Balloon flight is among the must-do things for adventurous travelers in Cappadocia.
 In Cappadocia, hot air balloon tours are held 365 days a year.
 However, the departure point and the route of the flights may vary depending on the daily weather.

-Cappadocia Cave Hotels
+Cave Hotels in Cappadocia

 The most popular hotels to stay in the area are the Cappadocia cave hotels that are compatible with the region’s unique volcanic formations.
 In the last few decades when tourism developed rapidly in Cappadocia, beautiful boutique hotels were opened.
 Some of these hotels have received worldwide accommodation awards.